DRIVER-EU/test-bed-design/doc/developers.md

 - HLA and DIS expect everyone to use Java or C++, and there is even less support for the 'newer' programming languages, like C#, JavaScript, Python, etc.
 - HLA requires a run-time infrastructure, which is a kind of test-bed: there are two commercial providers that are rather expensive.
 Although there is one [open source version](https://github.com/openlvc/portico), it is feature incomplete and not well maintained.
 Although these versions should be interoperable, they are not, and they cannot be mixed.

-That's why this Test-bed is using popular open source software, so it is easy to find:
+That's why this Test-bed is using open source software, so it is easy to find:
 - Open source tools to support it, or to connect to it, in many programming languages
 - Answers to questions
 - People that can use it